Math 157 - Intro to Mathematical Software: Mathematical Formalization (Spring 2026)

 TAs: Yuan Liao (y2liao [at] ucsd [etcetera]), Haotian Qu (haqu [at] ucsd [etcetera]).

 Lectures: MWF 11:00-11:50am in Center 109.
 No lectures on the following university holidays: Monday, May 25 (Memorial Day).
-Also, no lectures on Monday, April 20 or Friday, May 15.
-Lectures will be recorded and made available via Zulip (see below).
+Also, no lecture on Monday, April 20 or Friday, May 15.
+Lectures will be livestreamed over Zoom and recorded; both the livestream and the recording are accessible via Zulip (see below).

 Sections: Tue 4:00-4:50pm, 5:00-5:50pm, 6:00-6:50pm, or 7:00-7:50pm in APM 2402.
 You may attend any section; however, students attending their registered section have priority in case the room is full.

 Communication: All communication regarding the course will take place on the Zulip platform; we will not be using Canvas.
 An invite link to Zulip will be sent to all enrolled students.
-You must use your UCSD email address to sign into Zulip, but you may use your preferred name and pronouns.
+You must use your UCSD email address to sign into Zulip, but please indicated your preferred name and pronouns.

 Prerequisites: MATH 18 or MATH 20F or MATH 31AH and a course with programming content in one of C, C++, Java, Python, or R. Acceptable courses include BILD 62, COGS 18, CSE 5A, CSE 6R, CSE 8A, CSE 11, DSC 10, ECE 15, ECE 143, or MATH 189; if the course you wish to use is not listed here, contact the instructor directly.
 Also, MATH 109 is strongly recommended as a prerequisite or corequisite.

-Final exam: None; there will be a final project instead.
+Final exam: None; instead, there will be a final project due at the end of week 10 (see below).

 Text: No required text.
 In lieu of a textbook, we will refer frequently to the tutorial Mathematics in Lean.
 If you have not taken Math 109, I would strongly recommend as prereading Macbeath's Mechanics of Proof for a Lean-based introduction to mathematical proof techniques.